medurubharath/Git-Commands-Detailed-Repo/Readme.md

     git push

-git clean:

-It will remove the files
+git clean: It will remove the files

-	git clean -n   # will display the file that can be remove git clean -f   # it will remove the files git clean -f file_name1 file_name2 ...
+	git clean -f   # it will remove the files git clean -f file_name1 file_name2 ...

-git reset:

-Moving from staging-area to working-area.It will bring back to working-area from staging-area
+git reset: It will bring back to working-area(Untracked) from staging-area(tracked)

 	git reset
 	git reset file_name.java

-git revert:

-It will revert the last commit
+git revert: It will revert the last commit.
+First revert and push code.

-It will delete the new files which we are created and exiting file with new changes can remove

-It will delete in local repository only

 	git revert cd80c1c4c2